danaiamirali/nyt-connections-helper/README.md

-# NYT Connections Solver
+# NYT Connections Helper
-A basic CLI solver for the NYT Connections game.
-Although I recognize that using this thing would completely ruin the fun of the game, I built it anyways because why not?
+A basic CLI helper for the NYT Connections game.

 ## How?
 Provided a list of the remaining words in `words.txt`, a combination of Levenshtein edit distance and embedding-based clustering are used to provide suggestions to the user.